bradleyjay/datadog_test/datadog/answers.md

 ##### Step 2: Include the Python script

-The Python script I used to create this timeboard is at the path ```etc/datadog-agent/dog/my_first_timeboard.py```, and embeded via link and codeblock, here:
+The Python script I used to create this Timeboard is at the path ```etc/datadog-agent/dog/my_first_timeboard.py```, and embedded via link and codeblock, here:

 [Python Script for Timeboard: Github Link](pythonScripts/my_first_timeboard.py)